entigolabs/entigo-infralib-agent/README.md

 * source - source repository for Entigo Infralib terraform modules
 * version - version of Entigo Infralib terraform modules to use
 * agent_version - image version of Entigo Infralib Agent to use
+* base_image_version - image version of Entigo Infralib Base Image to use, default uses the version from step
 * steps - list of steps to execute
   * name - name of the step
   * type - type of the step